DanielBMarkham/Info-Ops/manuscript/chapter15.md

 That was quick, so we throw in some System Realized stuff so he'll think that we're smart, maybe show him the seven kinds of non-nail fasteners, the history of each, and ask his opinion on them.

-We'll repeat this pattern with each visit, by the way, brining examples of various System Realized behaviors, structures, and supplementals, explaining them, and asking his opinion on them.
+We'll repeat this pattern with each visit, by the way, bringing examples of various System Realized behaviors, structures, and supplementals, explaining them, and asking his opinion on them.

 This accomplishes a bunch of things all at once.
 First, we look good.
 We look like we know the intricacies of the work instead of just chatting.
 (And we do know the work).
 Second, we subtly start coaching him on having a dialectic with us about *our* work.
 Remember, this isn't a one-way street.
 The closer all of our mental models get, the better the result.
 He has as much work to do as we do -- only he doesn't know it, and we're not going to tell him.